CheesyLaZanya/godot-ai-toolkit/README.md

 # Future Work

-Future work would likely be focused mainly on two aspects:
+Future work could likely be focused mainly on three aspects:

 1. More integrations, and ease of adding new integrations.
 These could include:
     - Add Uberduck to allow characters to speak written or generated dialog